 Before you can baseline your schedule, you need to have a schedule.
 That starts by collecting all the tasks you’ll need to execute to lead to your final deliverable.

-Use a work breakdown structure to work backwards from your final deliverable.
+Use a work breakdown structure to work backward from your final deliverable.
 This tool makes sure you don’t leave out any steps.
 To make a successful schedule, you need to first thoroughly define every task.
 Having planning meetings with your team and stakeholders will help make sure you don’t leave any important steps out of your schedule.
 You can also use historical data when researching similar projects.

 Once you have all your activities lined up, you’ll need to estimate how long they’ll take to complete.
 There are a number of techniques to help you get an accurate figure.
 For quicker results, there’s analogous estimating, which refers back to the time it took to complete similar past projects.
 There are also three-point estimates, which use a formula to calculate parameters of most likely, optimistic and pessimistic.
 Of course, there are other tools.
 Choose the one right for you and your project.